redis/redis-doc/topics/command-tips.md

 These provide Redis clients with additional information about the command.
 The information can instruct Redis Cluster clients as to how the command should be executed and its output processed in a clustered deployment.

-Unlike the command's flags (see the 3rd element in `COMMAND`'s reply), which are strictly internal to the server's operation, tips don't serve any purpose other than being reported to clients.
+Unlike the command's flags (see the 3rd element of `COMMAND`'s reply), which are strictly internal to the server's operation, tips don't serve any purpose other than being reported to clients.

 Command tips are arbitrary strings.
 However, the following sections describe proposed tips and demonstrate the conventions they are likely to adhere to.